oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 by its meaning (e.g., the track number is an _integer_, not a string containing only digits).
 The details of `Artist`, `Image`, and other types referenced in this metadata record are defined in other similar structures.
-The JADN from which the JIDL is generated can be readily translated into JSON or XML schema forms for use with existing tooling for those formats but the readability of the JIDL format simplifies development, examination, and refinement of the model.
+The JADN from which the JIDL is generated can be readily translated into JSON schema or XML schema forms for use with existing tooling for those formats but the readability of the JIDL format simplifies development, examination, and refinement of the model.